 - As a dip for chips or crackers

 If you like this recipe, you should also check out this plant-based cheese sauce!

 - Medium sized pot

 - Bring a pot of 3 cups water to a boil.
 Peel and chop your sweet potatoes while the water is boiling.

 - Place your sweet potatoes in the boiling water for approximately 10 minutes, until very soft so that they can be easily mashed.

-- Sauté onion and garlic in approximately 3 tbsp of vegetable broth, only adding 1 tbsp at a time as needed.
+- Sauté onion and garlic in approximately 3 tablespoon of vegetable broth, only adding 1 tablespoon at a time as needed.
 Sauté for 5-8 minutes.